 Your identity goes through a lot of changes in the 9 months it takes to grow a baby.
 Suddenly your life is in transition as you go from being simply ‘you’, to being an expectant mother.
-Pregnancy gives you time and space to adjust to this new idea of how your life is going to be, but it won’t be until your baby is here that the full impact of this transformation really hits home.
+Pregnancy gives you time and space to adjust to this new idea of how your life is going to be after having a baby, but it won’t be until your baby is here that the full impact of this transformation really hits home.

 Accepting the new you can be challenging at times.
 You are suddenly a mother – but what about the rest of your identity?
 The ‘you’ aside from the caring role of mum?
 You may still have the same opinions and passions but the chances are the time you have to be freely yourself, are pretty limited these days.
 It takes a long time – at least 9 months, to adjust to this new lifestyle and identity.

 Becoming a mother is a journey that takes time, effort and patience.
-I tell most mums to be to expect to feel disorientated in those first months and although it’s different for every person, it’s undeniable that at some point you’ll have to face up to the fact there are two versions of yourself – the one before babies and the one after.
+I advise mums to expect to feel disorientated in those first months and although it’s different for every person, it’s undeniable that at some point you’ll have to face up to the fact there are two versions of yourself – the one before babies and the one after.

-There are so, so many changes in your life when you have a baby.
+There are so, so many changes in your life after having a baby.
 There’s the emotional transformation and the physical transformation and usually such huge changes are accompanied by a heavy dose of worry.
 “Will things always be this hard?”
 “Will I ever sleep again?”
 “Will I ever feel body confident?”

 If having a baby wasn’t exhausting enough, all of these added issues can cause mental and emotional fatigue.